 CTS 1110.
 Microcomputer Operating Systems.
 This course gives students a survey of operating systems for microcomputers, including basic operating system functions such as disk and file management, customizing system configuration, and optimizing system performance.
-This course prepares students for a CompTIA A+ Operating Systems industry certification.
+This course prepares students for a CompTIAA+ Operating Systems industry certification.
 This course includes both lecture and structured lab experiences.
+Co-requisite: CTS 1131 or consent of department.
 3 semester hours credit.
 [A]

 CTS 1111.
 Introduction to Linux.
 This course is an introduction to the Linux network operating system.
 Topics include installation and configuration of client, GUI and command line interface, file management, system utilities, remote connectivity, and scripting.
 Hands-on laboratory exercises are included.
 This course includes both lecture and structured lab experiences.
+Prerequisites: CTS 1650 and CTS 1390 or equivalent certifications or consent of the department.
 2 semester hours credit.
 [A]

 CTS 1120.
 Introduction to Network Security.
 This course covers an introduction to network security, concepts, terminology and a basic understanding of available network security methods and programs.
 Topics include legal issues and policies, managing risks, identifying types of attacks, information security best practices, E-Commerce needs and intrusion detection platform-specific implementations.
 This course prepares students for CompTIA Security+ or Microsoft Security Fundaments (MTA) industry certification.
 This course includes both lecture and structured lab experiences.
 Prerequisite: Acceptable college-ready placement score in reading or successful completion of appropriate college-prep reading course(s).
+CTS 1110 and CTS 1131, or equivalent certifications or consent of department.
 3 semester hours credit.
 [A]

 CTS 1131.
 Introduction to Microcomputer Maintenance and Repair.
 This course introduces computer hardware components and system software needed to set up, install, configure, upgrade, and maintain a microcomputer system.
 This course prepares students for a CompTIA A+Hardware industry certification.
 This course includes both lecture and structured lab experiences.
+Co-requisite: CTS 1110 or consent of department.
 3 semester hours credit.
 [A]